RukaDev/Pixel-game-maker/docs/getting-started.md

 # Installation

 ## Install
+To install, download the latest source file in the [relases](https://github.com/rukadev/elixir2d/releases) page.

+---

+## Note
-Within the github repository is an example game made with open sourced assets.
-The remaining documentation for the guide will reference this example game to explain how to setup and run your own game.
+Within the source file is an example game that the remainder of the documentation will reference.
+The provided assets used within the example game are open sourced.